meltano/files-superset/README.md

 `chmod +x analyze/superset/docker/*.sh`

-Lastly, invoke via `meltano invoke superset:up`
+Lastly, invoke via `meltano invoke superset:up` and navigate to `http://localhost:8088/`.
+The default Superset username and password are both `admin`.

 The other available commands are: